hyperledger/besu/docs/Reference/JSON-RPC-API-Methods.md

 ### eth_getTransactionCount

 Returns the number of transactions sent from a specified address.
+Use the `pending` tag to get the account nonce.

 **Parameters**

-`DATA` - 20-byte account address.
+`data` - 20-byte account address.

-`QUANTITY|TAG` - Integer representing a block number or one of the string tags `latest`, `earliest`, or `pending`, as described in [Block Parameter](../JSON-RPC-API/Using-JSON-RPC-API.md#block-parameter).
+`quantity|tag` - Integer representing a block number or one of the string tags `latest`, `earliest`, or `pending`, as described in [Block Parameter](../JSON-RPC-API/Using-JSON-RPC-API.md#block-parameter).

 **Returns**

-`result` : *QUANTITY* - Integer representing the number of transactions sent from the specified address.
+`result` : *quantity* - Integer representing the number of transactions sent from the specified address.

 !!! example
     ```bash tab="curl HTTP request"